godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 Your Company has made a pact with the Ravensquall, one of the Umberwynds:
 "Swear to sing the Hushed Whisper; show the world Silver Wings."

-Project Influence costs are decreased; increased Materials Production costs.
+As a result of this pact, Project Influence costs are decreased by 1 (times Tier Value), but Materials Production costs are increased by the same amount.
 ##### Oathbound Tenets
 *Set Requirements:* 1 Code and 1 Duty tenet; Oath of the World Table *Set Effect:* When Reputation increases, Morale also increases by 1.
 The opposite is also true.